Romerico234/Student-Dropout-Predictor/implementation-plan.md

 - A notebook for data cleaning and preparation
 - A notebook for the linear SVM
 - A notebook for the kernel-based SVM
+- A notebook for the kernel-based SVM using scikit (for comparison with our own model)

 ---